sloboda/summonmonsterfouroneone/README.md

 1. XML is case sensitive.
 Searching XML is case sensitive.
 The monster names are in lower case to avoid using two xpath functions at once.
 So are most other elements with text that would be searched.
 The translate() xpath function is not used to convert XML content to lower case.
 Instead, this application uses only the contains() xpath function to search partial term input provided by the user.
 All input terms are converted to lower case to make searching easier.
 2. The online PRD differs from the PFRPG book.
 The online PRD has been corrected (or so it seems to me), so where there are differences from the book, I go with the online PRD.
+3. Not all the monsters available to the Summon Monster spells are in the xml data file at present.

 Licence
 =======